GeorgeCiachir/Az-204-Implement-API-management/Documentation.md

 | Thumbprint                   | 	Allow certificates containing a specified thumbprint |
 | Subject                      | 	Only allow certificates with a specified subject     |
 | Expiration Date              | Only allow certificates that have not expired         |

+## Create and use the API management
+1. create an application (I have created mine in the App Services)
+2. create an API management gateway (it takes forever)
+3. in the API management, go to the `APIs` blade and define a new API.
+There are several options
+4. this new created API will essentially forward the requests to your actual application
+5. if you now go to the developer portal, as an admin, you also have the option to edit the portal appearance and create a new revision and then publish it
+6. go to the `Portal overview` blade and  publish the portal (you can switch between revisions).
+Also, **Enable CORS**
+7. in the `Products` blade add a new product (you have 2 options: **Starter** and **Unlimited**):
+   - **Starter** - Subscribers will be able to run 5 calls/minute up to a maximum of 100 calls/week
+   - **Unlimited** - Subscribers have completely unlimited access to the API.
+Administrator approval is required
+8. open the developer portal in incognito window (because you are an admin, and you want to test as a developer) so that you can test the API
+9. as a developer, use the sig-up functionality and create a new account
+10. after the account is created, go to the products section and select the product to subscribe to the product using the subscription you want
+11. at this point you will be granted a `subscriptionKey` that can be used to make the requests in the API